 Hawk Island Park: 11 Things to Do in Lansing’s Favorite Park

-Finding a park that caters to everyone can be challenging, but this one seriously has it ALL – from baby swings and a splash pad for toddlers to swimming, boat rentals, fishing, sand volleyball, and biking for the older kids.
+From baby swings and a splash pad for toddlers to swimming, boat rentals, fishing, sand volleyball and biking for the older kids, this park seriously has it ALL for the best day outdoors with the family.

-Hawk Island Park isn’t just great for all ages, it’s also great for ALL seasons.
+Hawk Island Park isn’t just great for all ages, it’s also great for all seasons too!

 in this article

-11 Reasons Why Hawk Island Park is Simply The Best
+11 Reasons Why Families Love Hawk Island Park

 1 – Location, Location, Location

-One of my favorite parts of Hawk Island Park is the location.
+One of the best parts of Hawk Island Park is the location.

 This makes it a great regular meeting spot for making memories with everyone you love, no matter what side of town you’re from!